 Free food and drinks, parties:

 It is not easy to know exactly how this process injects bias into reporting, but it probably does.
 For example at CES there are some extravagant parties put on by various CES participants who in turn have sponsorships for those “product showcase” parties.
 This focuses your attention mostly on companies that present at these parties although I’ve never felt pressure from either CES or any party sponsors to promote their companies or events.
 Obviously, however, this is what they are hoping for.

-We’ll always try to disclose stock holdings at the bottom of the post if we are covering a company in which we have shares.
+We will always try to disclose stock holdings at the bottom of the post if we are covering a company in which we have shares.

 For Technology Report, transparency trumps the illusion of journalistic objectivity.
 If you have any questions please ask.
 We provide quality coverage and insight, but we are not to be confused with a news source that separates their editorial completely from their relationship with advertisers (if that even exists) or other parties that provide them with freebies.
 Thanks to sponsors we get to bring you move coverage, pay for our logo shirts, and have a better time.
-We may feature sponsors more often than otherwise and our attention may be focused on different things as the result of these sponsorships.